nnsvs/nnsvs/recipes/opencpop/README.md

 ## How to use

 You must first agree to the Opencpop's lincense to download the database.
-Please follow the offical guide: https://wenet.org.cn/opencpop/download/.
+Please follow the official guide: https://wenet.org.cn/opencpop/download/.

 After downloading the database, please run the following command to convert the corpus to NNSVS's structure: